burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ----

-From that benchmark we see that the C++ implementation:
+**Results.** From that benchmark we see that the C++ implementation:
 * works *x137* times faster than plain Python implementation
 * works *x65* times faster than Python implementation that uses Numpy
+* works *x1.18* faster compare to [Cython](https://cython.readthedocs.io/en/latest/index.html) implementation

-There are other ways to speed up Python implementation and another way to speed up C++ implementation.
-The big picture is that if you need to have a highly effective algorithm implementation in Python by itself, it's not easy to be better even than usual C++ code, even in simple things.
+The big picture is that if you need to have a highly effective algorithm implementation in Python by itself (without appealing to variations of Python language such as Cython), it's not easy to be better even than usual C++ code, even in simple things.

+> [Cython](https://cython.readthedocs.io/en/latest/index.html) is Python language with C data types.
+During using Cython the source code into C/C++ code and compiled as Python extension modules.
+>
+> As you see compilable languages brings an extemely great speedup.Almost any piece of Python code is also valid Cython code (See [Cython limitations](https://cython.readthedocs.io/en/latest/src/userguide/limitations.html)).
+> Cythons two major use cases:
+> 1. Extending the CPython interpreter with fast binary modules
+> 2. Interfacing Python code with external C libraries.
+>
+> As we have observed Cython provides a way to speedup at least simple Python code.
+But usage of Cython brings to situation that you are not using interpreter anymore.

 # Standards for the Language